 Awards, Experience, & Volunteer Activities

 DICAS allows you to enter as many present and past experiences as you’d like and this is an excellent way to throw in more information than you put in your resume.
 Maybe you only volunteered with an organization for a few days and didn’t want to include it on your resume, you could definitely add it to this section.
-Take care to really understand and fill out this section carefully and uniformly.
+Take care to really understand and fill out the awards and experience carefully and uniformly.
 Directors are able to print applications and clear, readable, and concise descriptions will be better than long paragraphs.

 Past Personal & Academic Information